sanderlin2013/sanderlin2013.github.io/README.md

 ![hiking pic](images/hikepic.jpg)

 That's my journey so far!
 I’ll be adding future posts about my forays into data science and analysis over the next few months.
-Thanks for reading to the end, and feel free to reach out to me at **sanderlin2013@gmail.com** if you want to connect about math, math anxiety, data science, or have any related questions!
+Thanks for reading to the end, and feel free to reach out to me if you want to connect about math, math anxiety, data science, or have any related questions!